krustowski/rou2exOS/docs/abi/syscalls/filesystem.md

 ## 0x23 (Delete file)

 Delete the file specified in `arg1`.
 Applicable on a file in the working directory.
+The file's cluster chain is returned to the FAT before the directory entry is marked deleted.
+A directory of the same name is never matched.
+Returns `FileNotFound` when nothing was deleted.

 | Argument 1 | Argument 2 | Implemented |
 |------------|------------|-------------|